hoytech/lmdbxx/README.md

 `from_sv` will throw an `MDB_BAD_VALSIZE` exception if the view isn't the expected size (in this case, 8 bytes).

 Note that this copies the memory from the database and returns this copy for you to use.
-In the case of simple data-types like `uint64_t` this is fine, but for large structs you may want to use the pointer-based conversions described in the next section.
+In the case of simple data-types like `uint64_t` this doesn't make a difference, but for large structs you may want to use the pointer-based conversions described in the next section.

 #### Pointer-based